-This site is now dormant until the lead up to the 2017 conference however we have left the information up for archival purposes.
+This site is now dormant however we have left the information up for archival purposes.

 While Australia’s national food and agriculture debate centres on boosting production and increasing exports, our local food industry is being neglected.
 That’s a shame because countries such as the United States and Canada, which have explicitly prioritised local food, are now reaping the economic benefits.

 In Australia, local government has begun to analyse the benefits of a bigger local food industry.
 Victoria’s Mornington Peninsula Shire found in preliminary modelling that expanding its local food industry by 5% would bring in A$15 million and create nearly 200 jobs.

 Local food advantages include:

 - Locally grown food is full of flavor (versus being harvested early in order to be shipped)